rika77/TSP_solutions/README.md

-# Various solutions for Traveling Salesman Problem (a.k.a TSP)
+# Various solutions for Traveling Salesman Problem

 ## All search
 `all_search.cpp`